shubosun0113/STAT-430/README.md

 To require information on our model architecture, please contact me at shubos2@illinois.edu.
 Yizhen did not upload code into github because the size is too large (500 MB). <br /> <br />

+"text captcha_CRNN.pdf" is the progress report of this course.
+Note that this report is a very brief version and does not contain too much details.
+To see a detailed description of the network, please go to "Captcha_CRNN.ipynb".